terminaldweller/cgrep/README.md

 `cgrep` is a clang tool, so it will accept all valid clang command line options.

+## Example
+You can run the coverage report, `make covrep`, to see some examples.
+Before running make sure to generate the compilation databases for `cgrep.cpp` and `./test/main.cpp`.
+The paths need to be right for your system.
+Please note that even though cgrep's source file is small, the actual code itself isn't. cgrep is clang.
+So cgrep will be relatively slow in the examples since its running on a Very big codebase.

 ## Known Issues
 `cgrep` will not print out warnings or errors related to the source code so please make sure that clang can successfully build your file before running cgrep on it.